Biden Wants Washington Swamp Monster Ricchetti Back in WH

 The Ricchetti brothers sold their firm to Tony Podesta in 1999 after Steve Ricchetti returned to the Clinton White House for another stint.

-After Clinton appointed John Podesta as his chief of staff.
-Podesta named Richhetti as the White House deputy chief of staff.

-A New York Times article published in 2000 compared the Ricchetti brothers to John Podesta and Tony Podesta as the tthat spun twice as fast.op well-heeled power brokers in Washington, DC.

-After Clinton appointed John Podesta as his chief of staff.
-Podesta named Richhetti as the White House deputy chief of staff.
+After Clinton appointed John Podesta as his chief of staff, Podesta named Richhetti as the White House deputy chief of staff.

-A New York Times article published in 2000 compared the Ricchetti brothers to John Podesta and Tony Podesta as the top well-heeled power brokers in Washington, DC.
+A New York Times article published in 2000 compared the Ricchetti brothers to John Podesta and Tony Podesta as the well-heeled power brokers in Washington, DC.

 “The Medicis controlled everything,” Tony Podesta said in the interview, referring to the merchant family that ruled Renaissance Florence.
 “We have it split into two families.”